Gunman Attacks Coptic Church In Egypt, Killing At Least 9

 Updated at 8:15 a.m.
 ET

-A terrorist attack targeted a Christian church south of Cairo Friday, killing at least nine people, Egyptian officials say.
+A terrorist attack targeted a Christian church south of Cairo on Friday, killing at least nine people, Egyptian officials say.
 The assailant was apprehended after a gun battle that killed at least one police officer.

 Initial reports said that two gunmen were involved; the government has since provided an update, saying that the lone attacker is in custody, and that the violence played out at two locations.